two students walking outside a building on campus

 Website: https://www.washburn.edu/academics/graduate-programs/index.html

-Washburn University offers nine different master’s degree programs, two doctoral programs, two graduate certificates, and four graduate dual degree programs (the J.D./MBA, the J.D./MAcc, the J.D./MCJ and J.D./MSW).
+Washburn University offers nine different master’s degree programs, two doctoral programs, three graduate certificates, and four graduate dual degree programs.
 The Academic Affairs Office works with the Office of Strategic Analysis and Reporting to provide appropriate data regarding graduate programs, responds to requests for information, and assumes those administrative duties deemed appropriate by the departments/areas with graduate programs and by the Graduate Council.

-The College of Arts and Sciences offers two graduate degree programs: Master of Arts in Psychology with an emphasis in Clinical Skills and the Master of Arts in Communication and Leadership.
+The College of Arts and Sciences offers the following programs: Master of Arts in Psychology with an emphasis in Clinical Skills and the Master of Arts in Communication and Leadership.
+The College also offers a graduate certificate in Communication and Leadership.

-The School of Applied Studies offers five graduate degree programs: the Master of Criminal Justice, the Master of Health Science in Health Care Education, the Master of Arts Human Services/Addiction Counseling, and the Master of Social Work, and the Master of Education with multiple specializations.
-Also offered are dual J.D./MSW and J.D./MCJ degree programs.
+The School of Applied Studies offers the following programs: the Master of Criminal Justice, the Master of Health Science, the Master of Arts Human Services/Addiction Counseling, the Master of Social Work, and the Master of Education with multiple specializations.
+Also offered are a Graduate Certificate in Trauma and Recovery and a Post-Graduate Certificate in Health Care Education along with dual J.D./MSW and J.D./MCJ degree programs.

-The School of Business offers two graduate degree programs: the Master of Accountancy and the Master of Business Administration.
+The School of Business offers the following programs: the Master of Accountancy and the Master of Business Administration.
 Also offered are dual J.D./MBA and J.D./MAcc degree programs.

 The School of Nursing offers the Doctor of Nursing Practice and the post-graduate Psychiatric Mental Health Nurse Practitioner Certificate.